 You should schedule an appointment with your dermatologist immediately if you are concerned about your UV exposure and worried you might have developed skin cancer or have any concerning spots.
 The included video has a quick summary for things to look for if you are worried at all.
 Here at Rayward Apparel we are passionate about skin protection, but we are not skin cancer professionals and cannot give medical advice.
 If you have any questions or concerns about your health, it’s always best to consult with a doctor.

 Protection with UV Shirts for Men & Women

 We are committed to helping the battle against skin cancer.
 We make UV shirts for men and women, all with a UV protection rating of UPF 30 or better.
-Also, Rayward Apparel donates 5% of all company profits to our non-profit allies in the fight against skin cancer.
+Also, Rayward Apparel donates 5% of all online sales to the Melanoma Research Alliance.
+This directly supports the research and treatment of skin cancer.

 Source: American Cancer Society